-If there any problems or issues continue, the next person to contact would be the Inclusion Manager/SENCo Sadie Howard.
+If there any problems or issues continue, the next person to contact would be the SENCo Sadie Howard or Inclusion Lead Mr Guest.
 (Contact details are in this document and on the school website).

 Head Teacher

 Unresolved issues would then be escalated to the Principal Mrs Horton-Hale for further investigation and meetings with parents/carers.